dgryski/go-perfbook/performance.md

 able to verify that your change really *is* lowering CPU, for example.

 This also means that the benchmarks you're using must be correct and provide reproducible numbers.
-If indivudual runs have too high a variance, it will make improvements more difficult to spot.
+If individual runs have too high a variance, it will make improvements more difficult to spot.
 You will need to use benchstat or equivalent statistical tests and won't be able just eye-ball it.